Graham High School (North Carolina)

 Graham High School is a public high school located in Graham, North Carolina.

 About

 Graham High School is a comprehensive, four-year high school serving the city of Graham.
 It is one of six traditional high schools in the Alamance-Burlington School System.
-Graham High School is accredited by The Southern Association of Colleges and Secondary Schools and the North Carolina State Department of Public Instruction.
+Graham High School is accredited by The Southern Association of Colleges and Secondary Schools and the North Carolina Department of Public Instruction.
 Student enrollment in grades 9–12 is approximately 830.
 The mascot is the Red Devils.
 Joshua Brown is the principal and has served as principal since 2022.
 Kyle Ward is the athletic director.

 Graham High School is located at 903 Trollinger Road.
 It opened its doors in the fall of 1968.
 The building was formerly known as Central High School from 1961 to 1968.